 Zonta's strict business and classification system required its members to be employed at least 50 percent of the time at an executive or decision-making level in a recognized business or profession.
 In addition, each club could have just one member per business classification, a requirement that ensured clubs would consist of "experts" in a broad range of fields.
 The founders foresaw the benefits of having clubs made up of architects, artists, educators, entrepreneurs, executives, doctors, government officials, lawyers, pilots, scientists and more.
 This diverse expertise meant clubs could offer their communities and the world optimum service, backed by a broad range of understanding and insight.

 Today, in Asia, District 17 serves as an operating arm of Zonta International.
-District 17 comprises of clubs in Hong Kong, Malaysia, Philippines, Singapore and Thailand under the leadership of a District 17 Governor and the District 17 Board.
+District 17 comprises of clubs in Hong Kong, Macau, Philippines, Singapore and Thailand under the leadership of a District 17 Governor and the District 17 Board.